tony-ist/WorldEdit/README.md

     <img src="worldedit-logo.svg" alt="WorldEdit" width="400" />
 </h1>

+## Important notice

+This is a fork of [ShayHi's Edition of WorldEdit](https://github.com/LordChrom/WorldEdit/releases).

+In this fork a [vital bug](https://github.com/EngineHub/WorldEdit/issues/2516) is fixed and updated to MC version 26.1.2.
+However, only Fabric version of the mod is supported, other versions might fail in compilation.

+## About

 **A Minecraft Map Editor... that runs in-game!**

 * With selections, schematics, copy and paste, brushes, and scripting!